 Magnesium is needed for over 600 physiological reactions in your body to be carried out successfully.
 Glutathione – your body’s main powerhouse antioxidant (needed to destroy free radicals!) – cannot be synthesized without adequate magnesium.

-Magnesium also assists in blood sugar regulation by regulating insulin and A1c.
+It also assists in blood sugar regulation by regulating insulin and A1c.
 This reduces your risk for Type ll diabetes.

-How Much Magnesium Do You Need a Day?
+How Much Do You Need a Day?

 Generally speaking, you need to supplement with around 400 mg/day but you can increase your level naturally by consuming those dark green leafy vegetables and those foods I mentioned earlier to increase your intake naturally.

 I love dark leafy greens.
 Try kale and spinach to supply your body with a key stress management and relaxation mineral – you guessed it – magnesium.
-With so many different forms of magnesium supplementation available, always start with real, whole foods first.
+With so many different forms of supplementation available, always start with real, whole foods first.

-Magnesium Supplements I Recommend
+Supplements I Recommend

-Ever buy a magnesium supplement and go, “Um, what a waste!
+Ever buy a supplement and go, “Um, what a waste!
 It didn’t do a dang thang!”
 Yep, me too.
 Magnesium occurs in numerous forms and from many different sources.
-Magnesium absorption from supplements varies!
+Its absorption from supplements varies!
 Just as much as it does from meals.
 Supplements are created by binding a magnesium molecule to a carrier of some kind.
 Carries could be amino acids (glycine, arginine, taurine) or an organic acid such as citrate.
-This aids in the conversion of magnesium into a form that the body can recognize and absorb.
+This aids in the conversion into a form that the body can recognize and absorb.

 There are 3 forms I do not go without to manage my stress and preserve my hormone health.